Kote Hanuman reemerged a Prasanna Veera Anjaneya

 Chittoor

 It should be mentioned that there is no special mention of the present town of Chittoor in any of the inscriptions or other historical records.
-The exception being that the British called for a meeting of Poligars in the town of Chittoor during mid-1804.
+The exception was that the British called for a meeting of Poligars in the town of Chittoor during mid-1804.
 There are lots of inscriptions in places like Tirupati, Kalahasti, etc in the present district giving us a lot of information about the rulers who held a position of power over an area covering Chittoor.

 Fort of Chittoor

 During 1780 Sir Eyre Coote, of British and Hyder were at loggerhead to control this region.
-With Wandawashi in the pocket, British advanced further towards Tirupati.
+With Wandawashi in the pocket, the British advanced further towards Tirupati.
 Hyder had to retreat from Vellore unable to face the fire from British force.
 Coote then marched to Tiruttani via Polur destroying all small forts.
 Coote advanced to Chittoor and reduced its little fortress, deemed vital as it was reported to be a depot for provision.
 It was, however, found after its capture that its importance as a depot was false.

 This is the only evidence we get that there existed a fort in Chittoor.